ernvk23/dyslexia-away/README.md

 # DyslexiaAway

-A simple browser extension that applies the **OpenDyslexic** font to webpages.
-For some of us, that small change makes reading a lot easier. ✨
+A simple browser extension that applies the **OpenDyslexic** font.
+For some of us, that small change makes reading a lot easier.

 ---